ufal/UMR/doc/coreference.md

 Relations that are in the Tecto theory annotated as coreference, i.e. those captured in `coref_gram.rf` and `coref_text` (or `coref_text.rf` in older versions) attributes, are represented in three different ways in UMR:
-1. inversed participant role
+1. inversed participant role (sentence level annotation)
-2. reference to an already specified concept variable
+2. reference to an already specified concept variable (sentence level annotation)
-3. the `:coref` attribute in the document-level annotation
+3. the `:coref` attribute in the document-level annotation (document level annotation)

+## Sentence level annotation

-## Inversed participant role
+### Inversed participant role
 This annotation style is used for capturing coreference of relative pronouns and arguments of participles.
 According to the theory underlying UMR, relative clauses and participles primarily serve as event concept modifiers.
 In such cases, an inversed numbered or general